sandialabs/LoQS/docs/tutorials/daskparallelism.md

 ![parallel no batching](../images/parallel_nobatching.png)

 We can attempt to cut down on some of this by manually batching things ourselves.
 There is a tradeoff here - fewer batches means less scheduler overhead, but also less ability to load balance between the workers.
 Above we have one extreme, where every job is its own tasks.
 We can also try the other extreme, where we only have two batches, one per worker.
-Because we expect the shots to take roughly the same amount of time, we expect this to have reasonable performance and both workers to finish around the same time.
+Because we expect the num_shots to take roughly the same amount of time, we expect this to have reasonable performance and both workers to finish around the same time.

 ```{code-cell} ipython3
 ---